zeyuz35/zeyuz35.github.io/vault/Meeting.md

 Conjecture: if one can find a way to find the break, then conditional on partitioning the break, the number of factors in each should be consistent.

-However, this leads to the problem of testing for such a break.

 Simulation shows that existing tests are mixed against this. [@han_tests_2015] has some power, but [@baltagi_identification_2017] does not.
+Simulation also shows that in general, the number of factors estimated does not increase - but this needs more looking into.

 [@bai_determining_2007] provide a representation theorem for how a dynamic factor model can always be written as a static one.
 However, the actual no. of factors can be ambiguous depending on the what the dynamics precisely are.